pbenettin/TracerExperiment_WATSON/readme.md

 Each probe also measured volumetric water content and temperature.
 The data and additional details are in the [ECSensorData](ECSensorData) folder.

-### Deuterium data
+### Isotope data

-We collected soil profiles over 5 different days, from 2 profiles each day (total 10 profiles):
+We collected soil samples on 5 different days, from 2 profiles each day (total 10 profiles):

 - Profiles A-B were collected before the tracer was applied, to evaluate the background condition
 - Profiles C-D were collected the day after the tracer application